 5) New Balance FuelCell Propel

-To be honest, the FuelCell Propel has been overshadowed by its popular peers like the Rebel, Beacon, and the 1080 and doesn’t get the love it deserves.
+To be honest, the FuelCell Propel has been overshadowed by its popular peers like the Rebel, Beacon, 1080, and doesn’t get the love it deserves.
 The FuelCell Propel is one of the most comfortable shoes in New Balance’s line; the midsole is softly cushioned without the instability-inducing mushiness.

 The upper has plenty of room and uses soft textile lining and foam padding for interior plushness.